ryenjohn/deops/README.md

 GitHub Actions workflow for CI/CD that builds and pushes an image to GitHub Container Registry (GHCR)

-Kubernetes manifests for deployment (Namespace, Deployment, Service)
+Kubernetes manifests for deployment (Namespace, Deployment, Service)'

 ---